pplupo/copydata/README.md

 ## What is Copy Data?
 Copy Data creates a context menu option on Windows Explorer that copies the content (text, image, etc) of a file to the clipboard without opening the file.

-It does not copy the file or the file name/path, it copy it's actual contents.
+It does not copy the file or the file name/path, it copies it's actual contents.

 In case of images, these can be directly pasted to applications that support it such as the ones with WYSIWYG editors (GMail, Slack, Outlook, etc.) or to image editing software (Paint, Paint.NET, etc.).